Georgehope4/MyFirstJavaProject-/README.md

 A project that relates classes and methods to manage a private school.

-Updated to connect to a local databas with JDBC.
+Connect to a local database with JDBC.